 - Steel billets are heated in a furnace until they reach a red-hot temperature.

-- The heated steel is then passed through rollers to achieve the desired shape and thickness.
+- The heated steel is then processed through rollers to achieve the desired shape and thickness.

 - The final product is allowed to cool down at room temperature.